cunctat0r/web-stgn-posts/README.md

 - [ ] Add pivot table to show last measurements results for each post
 - [ ] Add rules to detect dangerous frost fnd corresponding bages to use in pivot table
 - [ ] Add charts to show monitoring results
+- [ ] Add CI/CD using TravisCI and Docker